-Follow all physician instructions carefully; this is essential for a successful outcome.
-It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
+during the time of healing.
 Personal and vocational activities need to be restricted.
 Protective dressings and drains should not be removed unless instructed by your plastic surgeon.
-Successful post-operative function depends on both surgery and subsequent care.
-Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation, and the need to return to surgery.
+Successful postoperative function depends on both surgery and subsequent care.
+Physical activities that increase your pulse or heart rate may cause bleeding, bruising, swelling, fluid accumulation, and the need for a return to surgery.
 It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.